gvwilson/sensibleadventures/misc/bear-02.md

-He could feel the long day dragging down his eyelids as he added a scribbled summary of what had happened to his letter and signed, *Your dutiful son, Lormay Gandan-o Prince* below it.
+He could feel the long day dragging down his eyelids as he added a scribbled summary of what had happened to his letter and signed, *Your dutiful son, Thokmay Gandan-o Prince* below it.
 He knew he should re-read it, but instead he drew a line diagonally across the empty space at the bottom of the page, folded it into thirds, stumbled to his bed, kicked off his boots, and was asleep by his third breath.